ocaml/v2.ocaml.org/site/learn/tutorials/map.md

 let print_users key password =
   print_string(key ^ " " ^ password ^ "\n");;
 ```
-We have here a function that will take two strings, a key and a pasword,
+We have here a function that will take two strings, a key and a password,
 and print them out nicely, including a new line character at the end.
 All we need to do is to have this function applied to our mapping.
 Here
 is what that would look like.